 Crowley Fuel Index: IMO2020

-Due to rising fuel costs, vessel fuel charge for our international services will be adjusted effective April 1, 2019.
+Due to rising fuel costs, the vessel fuel charges for our international services will be adjusted effective April 1, 2019.
 The adjustments will be applicable on all shipments (tariff and contract) to/from the U.S. and San Juan, PR to/from the following countries: Costa Rica, Dominican Republic, El Salvador, Guatemala, Haiti, Honduras, Nicaragua, Panama, Anguilla, Antigua, Aruba, Barbados, Bonaire, Curacao, Cuba, Cayman, Grenada, Guyana, Jamaica, Montserrat, Nevis, Saba, St Barth’s, St Croix, St Eustatius, St John US VI, St Kitts, St Maarten, St Thomas, St Vincent, Suriname, Tortola, Trinidad, Virgin Gorda.
 (The fuel increases below do not apply on shipments between the U.S. and Puerto Rico, which are governed by a separate index.)

 Further, on January 1, 2020 the International Maritime Organization (IMO) is implementing new regulations which further reduce sulfur content in fuel from 3.5% to 0.5% aboard vessels operating outside of designated Emission Control Areas (ECAs).
 Within the North American, Puerto Rico & USVI Emission Control Areas (ECAs), sulfur content will remain at 0.1% as was previous established on January 1, 2015.
 Additional information regarding these regulations can be found on the IMO website.